Codecademy/docs/content/python/encyclopedia/random-in-python.md

   - "https://www.codecademy.com/learn/paths/computer-science"
 ---

-Python has a special module called "random" which can be used to randomly generate or modify integers, floats, lists and strings.
+Python has a special module called `random` which can be used to randomly generate or modify integers, floats, lists and strings.
 In order to use the random module first add `import random` to the top of a python file.

 For example, the `random()` method will generate a float greater than or equal to 0.0 and less then 1.0.